Sanit22/ecom_model/README.md

-# ecom_model
+# Ecommerce Shoppers Behaviour Understanding

-The project can be found in the file Ecom.ipynb.
+The project can be found in the file "Ecom.ipynb".

 # Problem overview
 This project aims to predict whether a customer will make a purchase or not based on an ecommerce dataset.